Clean Catan Serialization

 Wrapping Up

 Serialization is one of those behind-the-scenes details that can quietly infect your architecture if you’re not careful.
-By pushing it down into the infrastructure layer, I get the best of both worlds:
+By pushing it down into the infrastructure layer (with the occasional [JsonConstructor] to help the serializer out), I get the best of both worlds:

 It’s been worth the upfront investment because now I can focus on building the actual game rules—without fighting my serializer every step of the way.